dp997/imgw/README.md

 That will execute the script with `datalake` destination (object storage).

 If you want to run the pipeline locally with duckdb output, use the `--local` flag:

+### WARNING BEFORE YOU RUN LOCAL PIPELINE
+This is a **lot** of data.
+Pipeline **will** consume a lot of memory to insert it into duckdb.
+The config writer defaults seem to be OK for now, but you need to monitor the process to make sure you're not going to run into out-of-memory exceptions.

 `uv run pipeline.py --local`